What is a "time-based" futures contract?

 Expiration Settlement Process

-If your position reached its expiration time, the system will use the Moving Average Price to close your position and calculate your profit and loss.
+If your position reached its expiration time (08:00 UTC of the expiration date), the system will use the Moving Average Price to close your position and calculate your profit and loss.

 * Moving Average Price: The average of the Spot Index Price, which will be collected every second for the last hour before expiration, a total of 3600 data points.